danielfett/website/docs/_posts/2020-05-16-pkce-vs-nonce-equivalent-or-not.md

 ## Conclusion

-In terms of protection against CSRF and code misuse, PKCE and Nonce provide similar levels of security, with a slight advantage for PKCE.
-Secondary criteria not analyzed here should be taken into consideration, such as deployment complexity, use cases, robustness against implementation errors, etc. Interestingly, the SHA256 hash of the PKCE code challenge does not play a major role in the scenarios evaluated here.
-Since the `S256` code challenge method comes at almost zero cost, it is still preferable over the `plain` method defined in RFC7636.
+In terms of protection against CSRF and code misuse, PKCE and Nonce provide similar levels of security.
+Secondary criteria not analyzed here should be taken into consideration, such as deployment complexity, use cases, robustness against implementation errors, etc.

-To avoid sidestepping the PKCE and Nonce checks, authorization servers and clients need to agree on and continuously use one of the methods.
+To avoid sidestepping or downgrading the PKCE and Nonce checks, authorization servers and clients need to agree on and continuously use one of the methods.
 For deployments with both OAuth and OIDC flows, PKCE should always be used and Nonce can be used additionally for OIDC flows.

+> **Update 1 (2020-05-19):** Clarified reference to PKCE Chosen Challenge attack, now in the subsection "Side Note: Stronger Attacker Model" (thanks for the feedback, [Aaron](https://aaronparecki.com/)) and added description of the PKCE Downgrade attack (thanks to [Nov](https://matake.jp/)).